andrewbutterfield/RTEMS-SMP-Formal/formal/promela/ISSUES.md

 ### Model Naming

-#### State of Play July 2024

-There are three "names" in play here:

- * A general model-name
- * The name of the folder containing the model files
- * A root-name used to name the files.

- At present, the general name and the folder name are the same.
- The root-name is different,
- tends to reflect the terminology used in the Classic API Manual, and ends with "-model".

-### Proposal

  * We use the same name for model, folder and root, based on Manual terminology, with "mgr" used to abbreviate "Manager".